mmzala/Blog/multi-threading-fibers.md

 jobSystem.WaitForCounter(&counter);
 ```

 The user makes job declarations using a function pointer and any parameters the function takes.
 The user then creates a counter and runs the jobs.
-The counter is used to synchronize our program when calling `WaitForCounter()`.
+The counter, which is just an atomic integer, is used to synchronize our program when calling `WaitForCounter()`.
 Now that we have an idea how the user side of the code looks like, let's take a look at the inside.

 #### The implementation side